netdata/netdata/collectors/ebpf.plugin/README.md

 [zombie processes](https://en.wikipedia.org/wiki/Zombie_process).
 To get the metrics the collector uses:

 - `sched/sched_process_exit`: Tracepoint called after a task exits.
-- `kprobe/release_task`: When a process exits, the kernel still needs to remove the process descriptor, this function is called.
+- `kprobe/release_task`: When a process exits, the kernel still needs to remove the process descriptor, so this function is called.

 #### Task error